- How long is a typical Domestic Program?

 No. Domestic programs accept students who have never studied Russian as well as those who have some Russian language skills.

-The Flagship schools review the applications, interview students, and make acceptance decisions.
+The Flagship Project Directors Council reviews the applications, interviews students, and makes acceptance decisions.

 No. The Russian Flagship Domestic Programs accept students of all majors.